QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	* SUB_<X>: applies the action to the substructure element with ID <X>.
 Actions on the substructure elements are: ADDFORCE, ADDTORQUE, ADDMASS
 	* JNT_<X>: applies the action to the substructure joint with ID <X>.
 Actions on the substructure joints are: ADDFORCE, ADDTORQUE, ADDMASS
 	* HUB: applies the action to the free LSS hub node.
 Actions on the hub node are: ADDFORCE, ADDTORQUE, ADDMASS
 	* HUBFIXED: applies the action to the fixed non-rotating hub node.
-Actions on the hub node are: DDFORCE, ADDTORQUE, ADDMASS, POSOFFSET, ROTOFFSET
+Actions on the hub node are: ADDFORCE, ADDTORQUE, ADDMASS, POSOFFSET, ROTOFFSET
 	* NAC: applies the action to the nacelle node, located at the tower top, yawing.
-Actions on the nacelle node are: POSOFFSET, ROTOFFSET
+Actions on the nacelle node are: ADDFORCE, ADDTORQUE, ADDMASS, POSOFFSET, ROTOFFSET

 	The remaining parameters are used to further define the action that is applied, their coordinate systems, etc.